Heather Morris Complaining She Has Been Sabotaged On ‘DWTS,’ Melts Down

 — BritneyArmy (@SlaveForUBrit) March 30, 2017

 Last week, Alan Bersten performed with Heather, but Maks was still there to help her out.
-Everyone knows that having Maks as a partner can really help you win the show and Heather Morris doesn’t have that advantage anymore at all.
-A source close to production is speaking out now about what is going on with Heather.
+Everyone knows that having Maks as a partner can really help you win the show, and Heather Morris doesn’t have that advantage anymore at all.
+A source close to production is speaking about what is going on with Heather.
 Here is what they had to say.

 “Heather is complaining about Maks quitting and saying she thinks that she is being sabotaged.
 She is so detached from reality and is claiming that her new partner, Alan, just doesn’t push her at all.
 At least, not in the same way Maks does!”

-It turns out that Maksim Chmerkovskiy isn’t even there helping Heather Morris right now.
-Us Magazine shared that the injury Maks has on his calf is so bad that he had to have surgery done on it.
-Obviously, he isn’t faking what is going on and really is hurt.
-His fiance Peta Murgatroyd went to Snapchat to share a picture of their son and said, “Wishing Daddy a speedy recovery from La La Land.
+It turns out that Maksim Chmerkovskiy isn’t helping Heather Morris right now.
+Us Magazine shared that the injury Maks has on his calf is so bad that he had to have surgery.
+Obviously, he isn’t faking the injury and really is hurt.

+His fiance, Peta Murgatroyd, went to Snapchat to share a picture of their son and said, “Wishing Daddy a speedy recovery from La La Land.
 We love you and can’t wait to get you back.
 Kisses from Shai XO.”

 Heather and Alan during rehearsals for #DWTS24 today. pic.twitter.com/Wtrl7FqId4